pierfied/pierfied.github.io/index.md

+# Pier Fiedorowicz
-I am a first year graduate student at the University of Arizona pursuing a Ph.D. in physics and specializing cosmology.
+I am a first year graduate student at the University of Arizona pursuing a Ph.D. in physics.

 ## Welcome to GitHub Pages